-A booking is the date, time and location for the event.
-Think of the booking as the 'When' and 'Where' for the event.
-A booking can only be 24 hours long, including setup and teardown time.
-An important property of the booking is the status.
+A booking is the date, time, and location for an event.
+Think of the booking as the "when" and "where" for the event.
+A booking can be up to 24 hours long, including setup and teardown time.
+In addition to date, time, and location, every booking has a status.

-A building is a big structure that has lots of rooms and floors.
+A building is a structure containing one or more rooms on one or more floors.

-Contact is the name of the person holding the event.
-A contact can be associated to one or more organizations.
+A contact is a person who is holding an event.
+A contact can be associated with one organization or multiple organizations.

-Event type, like room types, are used to categorize the events in the system.
-Event type is used for filtering a list of events and for filtering reports.
-Examples are Meeting, Class and Wedding.
+Event types are used to categorize events in the system, and also for filtering lists of events and reports.
+Examples: Meeting, Class, Wedding.

-Organization is the 'group' that is holding the event.
-In some systems, organization is optional, while in others it is mandatory.
-If organization is optional, a contact will be required.
+An organization is the group or entity that is holding an event.
+In some systems, organization is optional, while in others it's mandatory.
+If organization is optional, a contact is required.

-Resources are items that are requested (required) by the organization or contact that is organizing the event.
-Examples of resources are chairs, tables, projectors, coffee, bagels.
-Resources are associated to a service provider and are categorized by resource groups.
+Resources are items that are requested by the organization or contact that is organizing an event.
+Examples: 6' Table, Projector, Boxed Lunch.
+Resources are associated with a service provider and are categorized by resource groupings.

-A tax is applied optionally to rooms and resources as required by the taxing jurisdiction.
-Tax is added to the overall cost of the event, but the system calculates the tax item by item (room/resource).
+Sales tax is optionally applied to rooms and resources as required by the taxing jurisdiction.
+Sales tax is added to the overall cost of the event, but the system calculates the tax item by item (i.e., for each room or resource).

-A service charge is a fee that is added to overall cost of the event.
-An example that is common is charging a 'gratuity' on catering that is provided for an event.
+A service charge is a fee that is added to the overall cost of an event.
+Examples: Catering Gratuity, Material Storage Fee.

-A service provider is a department or entity that supplies resources to events and bookings.
-Examples of service providers are Catering, Audio/Visual, Facilities and Security.
+A service provider is a department or entity that supplies resources for bookings.
+Examples: Catering, Audio/Visual, Facilities, Security.

-User is person that has the ability to log into the system and perform a variety of operations, based upon the security roles assigned to the user.
+A user is a person that has the authority to log into the Mazevo system and perform the operations that are allowed by their security role.